 A lot of people find it easier to use a list with these three main groups of items.
 Others prefer the more visual way – sorting everything in three piles.
 And the rest have no problem sorting everything in their heads without any visual aid.

 Choose the right tool for you and let the sorting begin.
 Just bear in mind that out of the pile of stuff for getting rid of should also be divided into another three piles:

 - For throwing in the rubbish bin.

 You might have to spend some time on this pile after the decluttering is done in order to decide what every item is suitable for.
 Remember, you can give away items to friends and family, or you can donate to charity.
 Just make sure everything is in good condition.
+Transporting bulky items to the homes of your friends or family could prove difficult.
+However, it’s nothing a professional man and van can’t handle.
+Two men with a van will arrive at your place, load all the items you want to be transported and drop them off the given address.
 Things that go into the rubbish bin should be broken, unusable, or simply outdated.
 Make sure to do the same for drawers and cabinets.

 Organise the bookshelf

 Bookshelves are an amazing piece of decor that could make or break the personality of the entire living room.
 To declutter your bookshelf, you first have to remove all books and other items from it.